Study Abroad: Chinese Law Program

 Restaurants, a post office, convenience stores, athletic fields, basketball courts, and other amenities are located within the campus gates.
 There are also a large number of restaurants and shops around the Renmin University campus.
 Students can take meals at campus restaurants or sample local cuisine at neighborhood restaurants, which offer a wide variety of dishes in every price range.
 Additionally, western "fast food" restaurants can be found within easy walking distance of the university.

-Program fees for 2014 are $3,790 for the four week program or $1,895 for the two week program (plus any tuition charged by the student’s home school).
+Program fees for 2015 are TBD for the four week program or TBD for the two week program (plus any tuition charged by the student’s home school).